enthought/Numpy-Tutorial-SciPyConf-2015/README.rst

 pandas_tutorial
 ===============

-This repository contains all the material needed by students registered to the Numpy tutorial of `SciPy 2015<http://scipy2015.scipy.org/ehome/115969/289057/?&>`_ on July Mon July 6th 2015.
+This repository contains all the material needed by students registered for the Numpy tutorial of `SciPy 2015<http://scipy2015.scipy.org/ehome/115969/289057/?&>`_ on July Mon July 6th 2015.